Theatre Arts (THA) - Courses

 Advanced Studies in Arts Administration

-This course will provide advanced study in specific competencies required of an arts administrator including legal issues, arts policy, and audience development through discussion and hands-on projects.
-Prerequisite: THA 376 or THA 472.
+This course provides advanced study in specific competencies required of an arts administrator including legal issues, arts policy, and audience development through discussion and hands-on projects.
 Offered Spring - Odd Numbered Years.

 THA 481 Cr.1-3